Pet Circle

 Number of cats

-Of course the number of cats can have a big impact on how often you need to change your litter tray - more cats equals more waste!
-The rule of thumb when it comes to litter trays in multi-cat households is one litter tray per cat + one extra.
+The number of cats can have a big impact on how often you need to change your litter tray - more cats equals more waste!

 Cats need privacy when using the tray so too few trays can lead to behavioural toileting issues as well as leading to a much faster build up of waste and odours.
-If your cats are sharing trays then it will need to be cleaned much more often - daily spot cleaning and then a full clean every few days.
+If your cats are sharing trays then it will need to be cleaned much more often - twice daily spot cleaning and then a full clean every few days.

-Two types of litter box cleaning: The scoop and the change
+Two types of litter box cleaning: the scoop and the change

 As mentioned earlier, there are two types of cleaning when it comes to your cat's litter tray.